Share this article

 6. Flat collar or harness

 Keeping your pup secure as well as comfortable during their training is equally as important.
-A flat collar or harness (whichever your dog prefers) is ideal for outdoor training time.
+A flat collar or well-fitted harness (whichever your dog prefers) is ideal for outdoor training time.
 If they suddenly need to be grabbed or picked up, these accessories will allow you to do so safely and with as little harm to your dog as possible.

 7. Books by professional dog trainers